-''' KERNEL_GID=<from user> or 100 Containers only.
+KERNEL_GID=<from user> or 100

+Containers only.
 This value represents the group id in which the container will run.
-The default value is 100 representing the users group - which is how all kernel. images produced by Enterprise Gateway are built.
+The default value is 100 representing the users group - which is how all kernel.

+produced by Enterprise Gateway are built.
 See also KERNEL_UID.

-Kubernetes: Warning - If KERNEL_GID is set it is strongly recommended that feature-gate RunAsGroup be enabled, otherwise, this value will be ignored and the pod will run as '''
+Kubernetes: Warning - If KERNEL_GID is set it is strongly recommende that feature- \rightarrow gate if used with KERNEL_UID, the resulting container will run as the root group with this value listed in its supplemental groups.

-the root group id.
+RunAsGroup be enabled, otherwise, this value will be ignored and the pod will run as the root group id.
 As a result, the setting of this value into the Security Context of the kernel pod is commented out in the kernel-pod.yaml file and must be enabled by the administrator.

 Docker: Warning - This value is only added to the supplemental group ids.
-As a -- result, if used with KERNEL_UID, the resulting container will run as the root group with this value listed in its supplemental groups.
+As a result,